The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/leveling-guide.md

 We heard you needed some pointers on how to play WAR while leveling.
 The splits below are done based on what skills you unlock, and what you should take into account.

 * Do your job quests every five levels.
-* Upgrade your gear every 2-5 levels.
+* Upgrade your gear every two to five levels.
 * Remember your role actions.

 - - -